NATIONAL CHILI DAY

 There are many ways that people enjoy the great taste of chili, some of which include:

-- “Frito pie”chili spaghetti
+- “Frito pie” is chili with spaghetti noodles.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalChiliDay

 Use #NationalChiliDay to post on social media.